Our Team

 Jeremy J. Biggs, MD, MSPH, FACOEM is PI of Incorporating Worksite Interventions in Safety and Health (IWISH): Building Capacity for Total Worker Health.
 In addition, he is Division Chief of Occupational and Environmental Health, Associate Professor, and board-certified occupational medicine physician.
 Dr. Biggs' involvement in the project draws from his experience working with various entities to ensure safety in the transition back to work, which has included engineering and administrative controls as well as the best practices for personal protective equipment (PPE).

-Talula Pontuti is a current Ph.D. student in the Department of Geography at the University of Utah studying food justice, agriculture, and climate change with goals of focusing on mixed methods, and community-driven research.
-She has worked on sustainability projects on a city level, worked for nonprofits doing urban agriculture, and has been involved with other community-based programs focusing on environmental justice.
+Talula Pontuti is a current Ph.D. student in the Department of Geography at the University of Utah studying food systems, agriculture, and climate change with goals of focusing on mixed methods, and community-driven research.
+She has worked on sustainability projects on a city level, worked for nonprofits doing urban agriculture, and has been involved with other community-based programs focusing on the environment.
 She is PI of Salt Lake City Agricultural Workers.

 Contributing Scholars